 Rubrik’s demand planning and cost management of third-party hardware shipments were compromised by version control challenges from inaccurate spreadsheets, making it impossible to confirm the size of these losses.

 I think implementing Workday Adaptive Planning has been a significant step forward for our company.
 To automate planning in a comprehensive manner across the company is setting the foundation for growth.

 Vice President of IT Business Applications

-Live data automation unlocks organizational agility.
+Live data automation unlocks organisational agility.

 With Workday providing secure anytime, anywhere access to real-time data, Rubrik plans companywide with collaboration across multiple teams from finance to product operations.
 As a result, the quarterly reporting process has become much more efficient and accurate, allowing the finance team to hold consistent QBRs and meet the CFO’s demand for a three-day close.

-Data visualization aligns workforce requirements to growth.
+Data visualisation aligns workforce requirements to growth.

 Intuitive territory design.